 Any lines that are somewhat weak and thin, make them stronger and thicker.
 Get rid of construction lines, non-essential lines and lines left over from sketching.
 Small lines will mostly disappear during resizing, but can still cause some confusion at a small scale.

 The final part of cleaning up is to crop the edges of your canvas as close to the actual lines as possible.

 You’re close to done now, but you still have a large image.
 The final step of preparing a sketch is to resize it.

 In Photoshop, go to Image -> Image Size and enter the size you want the sprite to be.
 Other programs should have similar methods.
-While determining the size, keep in mind that you won’t be able to resize your sprite easily once you start on it, so think about it very carefully!
+While determining the size, keep in mind that you won’t be able to resize your piece easily once you start on it, so think about it very carefully!
 Try a few different sizes if you need and pick the one that works best.